tsnellgrove/dark_castle3/doc/to_do.md

 - meet the wizard from Enchanter who is searching for a scroll

+*** Future to dos ***
+- TBD: state machine for hedgehog [FUTURE]
+	- IDEA: need to implement hedgehog state machine based on creature state
+		- IDEA: Both hedgehog and throne_broach_dispenser would be better implemented as state machines
+		- TBD: state machines and other general purpose mod-machs
+	- TBD: update cleesh engine version build

+- TBD: consider introducing an event bus [FUTURE]
+	- IDEA: if cmd passes validate => event bus
+	- IDEA: invisible triggers / switches: in hedgehog_eats_mach, give() command should set trigger (not cmd)
+		- FINDING: Invis Trigger Idea = Event Bus Idea => 'burt-give-stale_biscuits-royal_hedgehog'
+	- IDEA: does Event Bus work well cmd_exe() ?
+		- CONCERN: need to process commands... is it easy to process commands from events???
+	- IDEA: need to learn more about event busses, topics, message formats
+	- IDEA: message field => type (e.g. 'cmd'), event_key, cmd_terms ('case' and word_lst)
+	- IDEA: event bus idea
+		- IDEA: would hold all commands, timer 'ticks', and state changes (e.g. switches)
+		- IDEA: for event bus, consider moving auto_action() to front of app_main() run order

+- IDEA: module triggers [FUTURE]
+	- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
+	- IDEA: Establish switch triggers such that timer as trigger is more natural
+	- TBD: update cleesh engine version build

+- TBD: mod-mach bug ideas [FUTURE]
+	- TBD: auto_static_behavior for goblin? each turn - maybe should be a standard function??
+		EXAMPLE: "the goblin is eyeing you coldly"
+	- TBD: Do we really need to test for goblin in antechamber??? (will the goblin ever move)
+	- TBD: should hedgehog_distracted_mach just be replaced by a Creature class attribute?
+	- IDEA: Can we create a general purpose Dispenser machine - for use with Crown and Broach?
+		- IDEA: would also be useful for control_panel
+	- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)
+- TBD: update cleesh engine version build

+- TBD: debug ideas: [FUTURE]
+	- IDEA: room should have show_machs() method that lists all local mod-machs
+	- TBD: mach visible command (include switchs, warnings, and timers too)
+	- TBD: machine purpose and state command (include warnings and timers too)
+	- IDEA: machine mix-in should have a dbg_describe() method that describes the machine (like K8s)
+	- IDEA: dbg_describe and debug_show_mach commands
+		- IDEA: to keep obj names short, just use abreviations <mach_name>_r1_m1
+		- IDEA: to understant what mod-mach does, have attribute that explains each module
+		- IDEA: also explains each result and condition
+		- IDEA: then have debug-only command that describes mod-mach based on that attribute
+		- IDEA: would also presumably need debug_show_mach command
+	- TBD: update cleesh engine version build

+- TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj [FUTURE]
+	- EXAMPLE: re-assigning goblin to goblin_mach after goblin Creature instantiation
+	- ANALYSIS: basic problem pattern = obj => obj_mach => obj_cond / obj_result => obj
+	- IDEA: pass/link obj to obj_con/obj_result innately (not explicitly) as part of call/assignment?
+	- TBD: update cleesh engine version build

 *** Unit Testing ***
+- IDEA: build a framework based on mock GameState class
 - IDEA: get serious about creating a "test harness" that can run automated test cases
 - TBD: enable mode to write all input and last 80 char of output to CSV file
 - TBD: enable passing file of commands and comparing with file of outputs ("get key")